AlexxNB/derver/README.md

 *Example: --index=index.htm*

 #### `--watch`
-Specify the directories for watching filechanges.
-Each time when files modified in theese directories, website will be reloaded.
+Specify the directories for watching files changes.
+Each time when files modified in these directories, website will be reloaded.
 You may use this parameter multiple times to set more than one directory for watching.
 *Default: watch the served directory*
 *Example: --watch=dist/public --watch=src*